Reader Recommendations + Editor Picks for the best First Date Ideas in Orlando

 “My now husband and I moved here for college many years ago.
 Our first date when we moved to town was Pirates Cove miniature golf and then walking around ‘Downtown Disney.’”

 Tip: Mini golf isn’t just for kids; it’s an awesome first date idea!
 We also love Congo River Golf on I-Drive.
 Extend the evening by grabbing dinner beforehand (try Marlow’s Tavern or Tapa Toro), listening to live music at Tin Roof or riding the ICON Orlando.
 Here are a few more suggestions for an I-Drive date night.
-Want to up the fun factor?
-Try this inventive take on a miniature golf date night.

 2. Disney Fireworks